Bass are biting in Arkansas this summer.

 10. Lake Columbia

 Covering 3,000 acres of surface area, Lake Columbia is located in Columbia County, Arkansas.
 You’ll be able to find carp, sunfish, channel catfish, largemouth bass, and crappie on these waters.
-The bass bites the most near vegetation edges.
+The bass bites the most near the vegetation edges.
 You can use topwater lures during the break of the day to get some incredible results.

 You’ll find that crappie bites the best at Lake Columbia during the sunrise as well.
 However, you’ll want to search for the crappie near deeper structure.
 You can catch many bream too using wax or red worms.
 Just make sure you’re fishing near overhanging vegetation.